 After Turkestan became a part of tsarist Russia in the 19th century, they also recorded some of the national melodies of Turkestan.
 Russian musicians helped to preserve these melodies by introducing musical notation in the region.
 In the 1950s, Uzbek folk music got less popular and the genre was barred from radio stations by the Soviets but fortunately they did not completely dispel the traditional Uzbek music.

 Although banned, folk musical groups continued to play their music in their hidden ways and spread it individually.
 After Uzbekistan gained independence from the Soviet Union, the public’s interest in traditional Uzbek music was revived.
 Nowadays Uzbek television and radio stations play traditional music regularly along with the more modern music styles.

 Contemporary Uzbek music

 In recent years, singers such as Yulduz Usmonova and Sevara Nazarkhan have brought Uzbek music to global audiences by mixing traditional melodies with modern rhythms and instrumentation.
 Also, in the late 2000s, Ozodbek Nazarbekov emerged as a new popular singer who mixed contemporary music with elements of traditional Uzbek music.
-Moreover, many Uzbek singers such as Shahzoda and Sogdiana Fedorinskaya have achieved commercial success not only in Uzbekistan but also in other CIS countries such as Kazakhstan, Russia and Tajikistan.
+Several Uzbek singers such as Shahzoda and Sogdiana Fedorinskaya have also achieved commercial success not only in Uzbekistan but also in other CIS countries such as Kazakhstan, Russia and Tajikistan.

 Uzbek Musical Instruments